pytransitions/transitions/README.md

 ```
 prepare -> before -> on_enter_B -> queue(to_C) -> after  -> on_enter_C.
 ```
-However, when processing event asynchronously, the trigger call will _always_ return True since at queuing time it cannot be verified if a transition is valid or not.
-This is intentional even if just one event is processed.
+**Important note:** when processing events asynchronously, the trigger call will _always_ return `True`, since there is no way to determine at queuing time whether a transition involving queued calls will ultimately complete successfully.
+This is true even when only a single event is processed.

 ```python
 machine.add_transition('jump', 'A', 'C', conditions='will_fail')